 Our Ethiopia Semalo Pride Gelana comes from the majestic green valley of Torre, the village of Semalo, Gelana and the Semalo Pride Mill.
 Here in the deeply isolated Yirgacheffe countryside, the coffee farms are surrounded by acacia trees, bright green grass and tiny bonsai-like bushes.
-Small farm holders responsible for producing this Ethiopia Semalo Pride Gelana lot reside at the base of Lato Samalo Mountain are producing producing two, local, high grade varietals called Karume and Tulenge at elevations of 6,069 – 6.889 feet to be processed by the nearby Semalo Pride mill and its workers.
+Small farm holders responsible for producing this Ethiopia Semalo Pride Gelana lot reside at the base of Lato Samalo Mountain, where they are producing producing two, local, high grade varietals called Karume and Tulenge at elevations of 6,069 – 6.889 feet to be processed at the nearby Semalo Pride mill and its workers.
 We have a small stock of this special prep (SP) GR2 Ethiopia Semalo Pride Gelana which cups nicely with a heavy acidity, creamy body and notes of sweet sugar and lemon-citrus.

 In only its third year in production, the Semalo Pride mill is already employing 200 people and several key permanent staff members who oversee daily operations.
 The mill is owned and operated by female producer, Firewoyne Tesfaye along with its sister mill, Reko Koba (also managed by Firewoyne Tesfaye).
 Semalo Pride utilizes fermentation tanks to remove low-density cherries or floaters before processing.
 They have also replaced their raised bamboo drying beds which are prone to mold, with newer ones constructed of a metal and plastic mesh.
 All of the mill’s workers are trained in strict processing protocols.
 Growers are incentivized with premiums to produce high quality, ripe cherries, and the emphasis on quality has resulted in some outstanding special preparation lots.
 Thanks to great care on the part of the growers and the mill, this Ethiopia Semalo Pride Gelana is an outstanding example of a fine, washed and sun-dried Ethiopian green coffee.